S-Zainuddin/DUFT-by-Schaffy/README.md

 1. How can DUFT use digital media to influence buyers to buy more products?

 # Prepare
-Data Source

-Data Organization
+Data Source and Organization

 There are 3 files wich are 'annual_sale', 'customer_report' and 'customer_persona'.
-For 'annual_sale' includes information for each month total sale, total order, total shipping amount, total gross saleand total net sale.
+For 'annual_sale' it includes information for each month's total sale, total order, total shipping amount, total gross saleand total net sale.
 In 'customer_persona' includes names, order_id, number of order, date purchased, product type, region, email, address, total spend, AOV, Postcode. 'customer_persona' includes names, order_id, sex, relegion and age

 # Process
 Spreadsheet is used to combine the various datasets into one dataset and clean it.